Gorenstein cohomological dimension and stable categories for groups: Gorenstein cohomological dimension under changes of groups

-By Serre's Theorem, there is an equality between cohomological dimensions of a torsion-free group and subgroups of finite index; see details in \cite[Theorem 9.2]{Swan69} or \cite[Theorem VIII 3.1]{Bro82}.
-In this sense, the following result might be regarded as a Gorenstein version of Serre's Theorem.
-We remark that by specifying the ring to be $\mathbb{Z}$, the result recovers \cite[Proposition 2.18]{ABS09}; while our proof is straightforward, and is quite different from that of \cite{ABS09}.
-Note that the following equality was also proved in \cite[Corollary 2.10]{ET18} under additional assumptions that the coefficient ring is of finite weak global dimension and $H$ is a normal submodule of $G$.
+By Serre's theorem, if $G$ is a torsion-free group and $H$ is a subgroup of finite index, then $\mathrm{cd}_{\mathbb{Z}}H = \mathrm{cd}_{\mathbb{Z}}G$; see e.g. \cite[Theorem 9.2]{Swan69} or \cite[Theorem VIII 3.1]{Bro82}.
+The following result might be regarded as a Gorenstein version of Serre's theorem.
+We remark that the equality for the coefficient ring $\mathbb{Z}$ holds by \cite[Proposition 2.18]{ABS09}, and the result was also proved in \cite[Corollary 2.10]{ET18} under the assumptions that the coefficient ring $R$ is of finite weak global dimension and $H$ is a normal subgroup of $G$.

 \begin{theorem} Let $G$ be a group, $R$ be a ring of coefficients.
 For any subgroup $H$ of $G$ with finite index, there is an equality $\mathrm{Gcd}_{R}H = \mathrm{Gcd}_{R}G$. \end{theorem}